hoangsonww/The-MovieVerse-Database/.github/README.md

 ---

 Please also note that the **MovieVerse** is an ever-evolving platform, and more updates are underway.
-I am continually enhancing the user experience and adding new features, like the Movie Timeline, to help you navigate the vast sea of cinema with ease and excitement.
+I am continually enhancing the user experience and adding new features to help you navigate the vast sea of cinema with ease and excitement.
 Special thanks to [The Movie Database (TMDb)](https://www.themoviedb.org/) for providing additional movie data that greatly enriches The MovieVerse experience.